Ircama/ELM327-emulator/README.md

 # Compatibility

-ELM327-emulator has been tested with Python 3.5, 3.6 and 3.7.
+*ELM327-emulator* has been tested with Python 3.5, 3.6 and 3.7.
 Python 2 is not supported.

 With UNIX OSs, this code uses pty pseudo-terminals.
 With Windows, you should first install [com0com](https://sourceforge.net/projects/com0com) (a kernel-mode virtual serial port driver), or [other virtual serial port software](http://com0com.sourceforge.net/); alterantively, [cygwin](http://www.cygwin.com/) and [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl) (WSL) are supported.

 # Running on Windows

-When natively running on Windows, ELM327-emulator requires a virtual serial port driver providing a virtual COM port pair (like com0com), so that one COM port (e.g., COM4) can be used to connect the application and the other one (e.g., COM3) the ELM327-emulator.
-By default ELM327-emulator uses `COM3` serial port; any other port can be set through the `-p` argument.
+When natively running on Windows (to be used when connecting a Windows application), *ELM327-emulator* requires a virtual serial port driver providing a virtual COM port pair (like *com0com*), so that one COM port (e.g., COM4) can be used to connect the application and the other one (e.g., COM3) the *ELM327-emulator*.
+By default *ELM327-emulator* uses `COM3` serial port; any other port can be set through the `-p` argument.
 Example:

 ```shell
 python3 -m elm -p COM5